-No. Any expenses related to debt including mortgage and interest payments are not included because the calculation focuses on only the property and not the financing involved in obtaining it.
-This is the advantage of using cap rates as it does not distract you with debt and assumes that cash is used to leverage, which allows you to focus on the worth of the property without considering complications of accounting for different financing methods that people use.
+No. Any expenses related to debt, including the rental property mortgage and interest payments, are not included because the calculation focuses on only the property and not the financing involved in obtaining it.
+This is the advantage of using cap rates as it does not distract you with debt and assumes using cash, which allows you to focus on the worth of the property without considering complications of accounting for different financing methods that people use.

 Property taxes are included in the cap rate calculation, but income taxes are not.
 This is because income tax rates will differ between owners and situations but property taxes will stay the same.

 The main difference between cap rate and yield is that cap rate is a valuation based on current income at current prices whereas yield is based on current income vs your initial investment.
 Cap rate can change from year to year depending on the valuation of the property while your yield will generally stay the same unless your income significantly changes.

 There is an additional type of yield called a levered yield.
 A levered yield takes into account your costs in financing the property (e.g. mortgage interest costs) and compares the income from the property to your down payment or equity rather than the total cost of the property.
 This helps you understand how profitable a property is in a more practical context.

 For example, let’s say that after financing costs your yield on a $1M property is only 1%, or $10,000.
 This might seem like a bad investment, but if you only had to put down a down payment of 5%, or $50,000, your levered yield would be 20% a year ($10K/$50K *100%).